 Note: Due to the progressive nature of keratoconus, most patients undergoing ICR implantation will also undergo corneal cross-linking (CXL, see ‘Corneal cross-linking’ leaflet for more information) after some months.Future procedures to further manage keratoconus are possible, such as corneal grafting.
 Further procedures will be charged accordingly.

-Fundus fluorescein angiography (or FFA) is an investigation of the back of your eye (retina/fundus) that is done using a yellow fluorescein dye that is injected into your vein.
+Fundus fluorescein angiography (or FFA) is an investigation of the back of your eye (retina/fundus) that is done using an orange fluorescein dye that is injected into your vein.
 This investigation is done to capture and highlight circulation issues such as leaking or blocked blood vessels in your eye and help to diagnose and follow retinal conditions.

 9 Color fundus img(a), early flurescein angiogram (b) and late fluorescein angiogram (c)

 Your ophthalmologist will explain why you are advised to do an FFA investigation.
 Should you wish to not undergo the procedure or you are found to be unsuitable for it (such as a previous allergic reaction), you will be explained alternative investigations (if possible) and the consequences of relying on the alternatives instead.
 It is important to understand that certain conditions can only be diagnosed definitively and followed reliably depending on the results of an FFA, but of course it is your right to refuse the procedure.